gaoxingliang/tracing-research/README.md

 # for each trace agents
 run the `gralde build` to generate the jar and will auto copy into folder releaselibs.<br>

+## naming rules
+for each trace agents: named: "xxxx-java" indicates the jvm which using xxxx. and "xxxx-trace" is the host jvm (eg kafka-trace indicates the kafka broker jvm)

 For now there are two main types of tracers:
 - jmx supported.
 We scraped all metrics and reported to remote client as prometheus metrics.
 - only bytebuddy agents.  based on tracer and reported to remote client (as zipkin data).